 The space program began to heat up in the 1950s with missile launches from Cape Canaveral Air Force Station.

-NASA purchased thousands of acres on North Merritt Island and established Kennedy Space Center.
+NASA purchased thousands of acres on North Merritt Island and established John F. Kennedy Space Center.

 The original Mercury astronauts became regular fixtures in Cocoa Beach, and drove Corvettes provided under very reasonable lease terms by Melbourne car dealer (and 1960 Indy 500 winner) Jim Rathmann.

 Alan Shepard, Gordon Cooper, Buzz Aldrin and Gus Grissom were among the first to lease the Corvettes.

 Soon it become common to see astronauts driving their Corvettes around Cocoa Beach.